Kathleen Woodward: Education

 Born Kathleen Middlekauff, Woodward attended Smith College where she received a B.A. in economics in 1966.
-She later attended the University of California, San Diego, where she received a Ph.D. in literature in 1976.
+She later attended the University of California, San Diego, where she earned a Ph.D. in literature in 1976.

 Career

-Woodward taught at the School for Advanced Studies in the Social Sciences (École des Hautes Études en Sciences Sociales) in Paris.
+Woodward taught at the School for Advanced Studies in the Social Sciences in Paris.
 She has received institutional grants from the Mellon Foundation, the National Endowment for the Humanities, the Woodrow Wilson National Fellowship Foundation, the Rockefeller Foundation, and the National Endowment for the Arts.

 From 1981 to 2000, she was the director of the Center for Twentieth Century Studies at the University of Wisconsin–Milwaukee, where she also taught in the Department of English and interdisciplinary program in Modern Studies.
 From 1995 to 2001, she was also the president of the Consortium of Humanities Centers and Institutes and continues today to serve on its international advisory board.
 From 2000 to 2005, she served as chair of the national advisory board of Imagining America, a network of scholars and leaders of cultural institutions who work to foster the development of campus-community partnerships.
 From 2003 to 2009, she served on the board of directors of the National Humanities Alliance.
 From 2009 to 2013, she served on the executive council of the Modern Language Association.
 She is currently a member of the steering committee of HASTAC (Humanities, Arts, Science, and Technology Advanced Collaboratory) and the Senate of the national organization of Phi Beta Kappa.

 Personal life

 Woodward married journalist Bob Woodward, her high school sweetheart, shortly after graduating from Smith in 1966.
 They divorced in 1969.
+She married Herbert Blau, theoretician of performance and director, in 1980.
+Their daughter was born in 1982.